iit-a-star/journey/readme.md

 Journey is a simple financial app designed for the P33 project.

-You can get it locally by cloning this repsitory and running a few commands.
+You can get it locally by cloning this repository and running a few commands.

 In case you don't have it already, install [Node.js](https://nodejs.org/).